 This post follows Chad Kruger’s introduction to the discussion of GMOs and sustainability.

 In a past post, I argued that killing a cover crop with an herbicide was better for building soil than killing it with tillage.
 Here is another option.
-Why not develop genetically engineered (GE) cover crops that die easily when sprayed with an innocuous substance?
+Why not develop genetically modified (GM) cover crops that die easily when sprayed with an innocuous substance?

-A GE cover crop would also avoid many of the current objections to GE crops.
-Since the engineered organism would not be harvested, the risk of it mixing with non-GE crops is greatly reduced.
-As a cover crop, it would never get to the consumer, avoiding many current objections to GE crops – no Frankenfoods here.
+A GM cover crop would also avoid many of the current objections to GM crops.
+Since the engineered organism would not be harvested, the risk of it mixing with non-GM crops is greatly reduced.
+As a cover crop, it would never get to the consumer, avoiding many current objections to GM crops – no Frankenfoods here.